renatolinsdigital/portfolio-svelte-template/README.md

 - **Design System**: This project is designed to integrate with a design system.
 If you have a theme and reusable design definitions (such as colors, typography, and iconography), you can replace these definitions with your own.

-- **Responsive Design**: Ensure that your components are responsive.
-Test your layout on various screen sizes and adjust styles accordingly to provide a seamless experience across devices.
-This project offers a **device** store with properties that might help.
+- **Testing**: Implement tests for your components to ensure they function as expected, especially for domain components that are closely tied to your business.
+Shared components generally require less attention in testing, as they are potential candidates to be managed externally.

 - **Accessibility**: Pay attention to accessibility standards.
 Use semantic HTML and ARIA attributes where necessary to make your application usable for all users.

 - **Performance Optimization**: Regularly review your components for performance.
 Use Svelte's reactive features efficiently and avoid unnecessary re-renders to keep your application fast.

 - **Documentation**: Keep your code well-documented.
 Use comments and README files to explain the purpose of your project, making it easier for others (or yourself in the future) to understand what is going on.

-- **Testing**: Implement testing for your components to ensure they work as expected.
-Consider using testing libraries compatible with Svelte to automate this process.

 - **Version Control**: Use version control systems like Git to track changes in your project.
 This practice helps in managing updates and collaborating with others effectively.